If there’s one question I’m consistently asked by new and potential clients over and over again, it’s this:

 An All-in-One Solution

-UPDATE: Rainmaker Digital, the company behind StudioPress themes, Synthesis hosting, and the Rainmaker Platform recently rolled out a brand new product called StudioPress Sites.
-This new service bundles everything you need to get your website or blog up and running: hosting, theme, and plugins… all for an amazingly low price!
+My personal recommendation for most people just getting started is StudioPress Sites.
+This service bundles everything you need to get your website up and running: hosting, theme(s), and plugins… all for an amazingly low price!
 This service is perfect for bloggers, podcasters, and affiliate marketers, as well as those selling physical products, digital downloads, and membership programs.
+With SPS, the only thing else you need to get setup is your email, so it really saves a lot of time and money.

 I hope this list of steps on how to create a successful blog is helpful.
 If you have questions or need clarification on any of them, please leave a comment below.